top of page

 Tape-21_edited_edited.png

-iCAN Sanctioned Activities: Across all marketing and logistical elements of your event, the International Children’s Advisory Network, Inc. or “iCAN”/”iCAN Research” is required to be listed as the fundraiser’s beneficiary using the language “to benefit or to Support iCAN/The International Children’s Advisory Network, Inc”.
-If there are questions from a chapter’s host organization (for example, the hospital or other non-profit), the iCAN team is happy to respond to all inquiries.
+Across all marketing and logistical elements of your event, the International Children’s Advisory Network, Inc. (“iCAN” or “iCAN Research”) must be listed as the fundraiser’s beneficiary using the language: “to benefit” or “to support iCAN/The International Children’s Advisory Network, Inc.” Fundraising efforts should support the Summit, as iCAN covers stipends for attendees.
+Please note that it costs approximately $2,500 per child to attend the Summit, and Summit occurence is not guaranteed if sufficient funding is not raised.
+If there are questions from a chapter’s host organization (for example, a hospital or other nonprofit), the iCAN team is happy to respond to all inquiries.
 Please do not hesitate to connect with us!
-Fundraiser Expenses: all anticipated and actualized expenses resulting from the fundraising event are the sole responsibility of the individual project coordinator. iCAN or any iCAN representative, are not responsible for expenses and are released from all liability related to event process or activities (both virtual and physical). iCAN Branding: iCAN encourages you to utilize and adhere to brand guidelines, including the usage of the iCAN logo, iCAN chapter logos, and other visual elements such as fonts, colors, images, and iconography. iCAN reserves the right to request edits to iCAN branding elements and respective usages and can require the removal of any brand element at any time.
-Event Proceeds: iCAN will and can host personal event fundraising pages (typically through platforms such as Zeffy and/or GOFUNDME.
-These platforms will also automatically create a tax-receipt for individual donations, as iCAN is a 501c3 designated nonprofit.
-Donations can also be accepted via check or cash; however, only the individuals who make a donation directly iCAN via check will be eligible for a tax receipt for their donation.
-Donations written to the community organizer or another entity, such as your event name, will not be eligible for a tax receipt from iCAN. iCAN Messaging: At any point, event organizers are welcome to request help from iCAN staff in looking over messaging developed about iCAN.
+Fundraiser Expenses: All anticipated and actual expenses resulting from the fundraising event are the sole responsibility of the individual project coordinator or chapter. iCAN and its representatives are not responsible for these expenses and are released from all liability related to event processes or activities (both virtual and in-person). iCAN Branding: iCAN encourages you to utilize and adhere to brand guidelines, including the use of the iCAN logo, iCAN chapter logos, and other visual elements such as fonts, colors, images, and iconography. iCAN reserves the right to request edits to branding elements and their usage and may require the removal of any brand element at any time.
+Event Proceeds: iCAN can host personal fundraising pages, typically through platforms such as Zeffy or GoFundMe.
+These platforms will automatically generate tax receipts for individual donations, as iCAN is a 501(c)(3) nonprofit.
+Donations can also be accepted via check or cash; however, only individuals who donate directly to iCAN via check are eligible for a tax receipt.
+Donations made to the community organizer or another entity (such as your event name) will not qualify for a tax receipt from iCAN. iCAN Messaging: Event organizers are welcome to request assistance from iCAN staff in reviewing messaging about iCAN.
 When in doubt, reach out!
-A sample in-kind donation letter and one-pager explaining what iCAN is is hosted at the top of the page for your use!
-Editable versions are available on request.
+A sample in-kind donation letter and a one-pager explaining what iCAN is are available at the top of the page for your use.
+Editable versions are available upon request.

 iCANRebrand_Logo_Final_HiRespng.png